 Additionally, buttons on a website need to have enough contrast with the background to provide easier visibility, just as fonts and background colors need to contrast.
 Font size, and the ability to adjust for larger sizes, is also vital to ADA compliance.

 All of this can seem overwhelming, especially for a foodservice director or administrator who spends his or her time with recipes, ingredients, and menu planning.
 But Health-e Pro has been hearing feedback from you, our customers, that this is high on the list of priorities for your schools.
-As such, we are updating our My School Menus and Health-e Living sites with the goal of meeting WCAG 2.0/Section 508 Compliance.
+As such, we have updated our My School Menus and Health-e Living sites with the goal of meeting WCAG 2.0/Section 508 Compliance.

 Our products are customizable and as such, you will need to ensure the information you add to the site meets these standards as well.